San Francisco Columbarium

 What you need to know

 The San Francisco Columbarium was built in 1898 by the Odd Fellows fraternal organization as a place to house cremated remains.
 It’s a neoclassical rotunda with a copper dome, four radiating wings, and over 8,500 niches holding urns of ashes.
-The building survived the 1906 earthquake, decades of neglect, and a 1934 citywide ban on burials.
-It’s now the only place in San Francisco where you can still inter remains.
+The building survived the 1906 earthquake, decades of neglect, and a 1934 citywide ban on most new burials.
+It’s now one of the few places in San Francisco where you can still inter remains.

-The architecture alone is worth the visit.
 The central rotunda rises three stories under a stained glass dome.
-Mosaic floors, ornate plasterwork, and painted murals cover every surface.
-It was nearly demolished in the 1980s before the Neptune Society restored it.
+Mosaic floors, ornate plasterwork, and painted murals cover the surfaces.
+The building was nearly demolished in the 1980s before the Neptune Society restored it.

 Visiting